pkhsu/glasskube-gitops-test/memory-bank/activeContext.md

 - For Shiori: hostname, replicas, and storage size
 - For Sample Web App: replica count, ingress enablement, and ingress hostname

+### Architecture Visualization
+We chose to use the C4 model for architecture documentation because it:
+- Provides a clear way to communicate system structure to both technical and non-technical stakeholders
+- Effectively captures different levels of abstraction (from high-level context to details)
+- Uses a format (Mermaid) that can be directly rendered in GitHub

 ## Key Insights
 1. **Single Source of Truth**: The direct file reference approach creates a clean separation between application sources and package definitions.
 2. **URL Correctness**: With GitHub raw URLs, the key to making direct references work is ensuring correct URL formatting and public repository access.
 3. **Value Targeting**: The valueDefinitions targeting system in Glasskube is powerful for patching specific parts of manifests or charts.
+4. **System Boundaries**: Clearly defining system boundaries in the architecture diagram helps identify responsibilities and interfaces.

 ## Current Patterns and Preferences
 1. Keep application files in their original location.